jonathanooikwanw/capstonereplication/README.md

 # Analyzing Vulnerabilities in Deep Learning Libraries and Their Exploits
-This is the replication package of the capstone project done by Jonathan Ooi Kwan Weng
+This is the replication package of the capstone project done by Jonathan Ooi Kwan Weng.

 # How to use
 Each file has relevant comments and guides on where to change the variables.

+You will need to install PyCG and NetworkX. ``pip install pycg`` ``pip install networkx``

 ## Call Graph Generation.py
    This file takes two user inputs.